Casal2/casal2.github.io/contributing.md

 The first part of each line of the commit message should indicate the type of modification:

 - ADD - Added a new file
-- CHG - Modified an existing file
+- UPD - Modified an existing file
 - DEL - Removed an existing file
 - FIX - Fixed something

-NOTE: commits pertaining to a specific issue should include `Ref #[issue number]` in the commit message
+NOTE: commits pertaining to a specific issue should include `Ref issue #[issue number]` in the commit message

 ## Code review